ZeldOcarina/nu-dentistry/cavity-fillings.md

   columns: '1'
   superheading:
   heading: AFFORDABLY TREAT YOUR CAVITIES IN HOUSTON
-  text: DON’T LEAVE OFF YOUR TOOTH PAIN - GET TREATMENT TODAY!
+  text: DON’T LEAVE OFF YOUR TOOTH PAIN - GET TREATMENT TODAY
   content: |-
     It is likely that you will encounter at least one cavity during your lifetime if you haven’t already.
 Even with the best oral hygiene habits, the need for a cavity filling can appear.